 "Then it's my mistake.
-I appreciate your concern, but everything's fine.
+I appreciate your concern but everything's fine.
 Show me what I have to sign."

-At the end of a half hour they were finally done.
-Neil used every opportunity to interject comments, but Cassie ignored him.
-She sat while he faxed the claim forms to the insurance company, making sure she got a name and phone number so she could follow up herself.
-Then she put all the copies of the paperwork in her purse and stood to leave.
+Neil used every opportunity while he took care of her paperwork to interject comments but Cassie ignored him.
+She sat while he faxed the claim forms back to the insurance company, making sure she got a name and phone number so she could follow up on the processing herself.
+He handed her the letter to sign listing all the financial arrangements that had been made, attaching a list of assets that she now owned.
+She put all the copies of the paperwork in her purse and stood to leave.